My Chemical Romance: Influences

+In a 2023 interview, Mikey Way stated that he and his brother learnt to play music by emulating the Smashing Pumpkins and Weezer, but performing in the New Jersey hardcore scene made them write more aggressive music to fit in with the Get Up Kids and American Nightmare.
+In a 2006 interview, he called the New Jersey venue the Pipeline "a big part of our musical upbringing", naming performances there by AFI, the Bouncing Souls, Madball, and Nine Inch Nails as impactful.
+The local band to have the most significant impact on My Chemical Romance's sound was Thursday.
+In a 2015 interview, Gerard Way stated, "Thursday started as a very emotional band and became a very interesting band, and that was one of my favourite things about their evolution.
+But for nostalgic reasons, it was always about 'Cross Out The Eyes.'
+If people want to talk about 'emo,' that is the song.
+That is emotional hardcore."

 In a 2007 issue of Kerrang!, when asked to list the songs that influenced the band's music the most, they listed Taking Back Sunday's "MakeDamnSure", Say Anything's "Alive with the Glory of Love", Thursday's "Understanding in a Car Crash", Kill Hannah's "Lips like Morphine", Black Flag's "Nervous Breakdown", the Misfit's "Dust to Dust", the Bled's "You Know Whose Seatbelt", Killswitch Engage's "Fixation of Darkness", Idlewild's "Love Steals Us from Loneliness", Alkaline Trio's "Radio", Thrice's "Red Sky", Denali's "Surface", Soilwork's "Bastard Chain" and Helloween's "Twilight of the Gods".
-Frank Iero's guitar work draws from Sonic Youth guitarist Thurston Moore and Jack White, while Ray Toro cites Megadeth, Metallica, Pantera, and Iron Maiden as influences.
 My Chemical Romance's other influences include the Stooges, Ramones, Sex Pistols, the Clash, Minor Threat, Nirvana, and Operation Ivy.
-They also have noted that their lives, childhoods, books they've read and movies they've seen have influenced their music.
+They also have noted that their lives, childhoods, books they have read, and movies they have seen have influenced their music.